(Top photo shows me at my new (2014) operating console)

 Professionally, I worked from 1970-96 as a professor of physics at Ohio State University, where I also served in various administrative positions.
 In August 1996, I became president of Miami University, in Oxford, Ohio.
 After ten years in that position, I pulled up stakes, packed up all my ham gear and moved to Santa Fe, NM, where at last I have plenty of room for my dream antenna farm.
 I QSL via LOTW or direct.

-You can see pix of my station, workshop, vintage radio collection, and homebrew projects at my website at http://www.w8zr.net
+You can see pix of my station, workshop, vintage radio collection, and more of my homebrew projects at my website at http://www.w8zr.net

 Thanks for visiting! --Jim W8ZR